-Anyone graduating from pocket money to their first real pay check will know the feeling: I'm rich!
-Luxuriate in it, because it lasts only until you start looking to buy a place of your own.
+Anyone graduating from pocket money to their first real pay check will know the feeling: I’m rich!
+Luxuriate in that sentiment, because it will well and truly end when you start looking to buy a place of your own.

 Budding cartographer John Nelson found that even the cheapest houses in the area where he found work would cost him, as expressed in annual income, ten years of his life.

-"Of course that's not how mortgages actually work.
-It's much worse than that", he writes in a wryly funny piece, exploring the wide range in the accessibility of home ownership across the geography of the U.S. Expanding on the (overly optimistic) annual salary/house price comparison, he found that "the typical ratio of median home value to the median income is 1:3".
+“Of course that’s not how mortgages actually work.
+It’s much worse than that”, he writes in a wryly funny piece, exploring the wide range in the accessibility of home ownership across the length and breadth of the U.S. Expanding on the (overly optimistic) annual salary/house price comparison, he found that “the typical ratio of median home value to the median income is 1:3”.